tomasc/mongoid_ability/README.md

 ## ToDo

 * Where and how to specify the lock class?
 The automatic detection does not take into account subclassing, for example.
-* Add `:calculated_outcome` to the Lock class, that can be overridden.

 ## Installation